Squareys/Blender-OpenGEX/README.md

  Finally click `Install from File..` to close the file browser.
  3. Search for "OpenGEX" and enable the addon.

-# Differences from the original
+# Differences to the Official Exporter

 * Support for exporting linked objects and linked groups
 * Faster geometry export, but: \*